LIC’s investments in Adani Group have increased sharply in past two years, say reports

 LIC’s investment in the Adani Group in the past two years has been 4.9 times the level of investments by mutual funds in the same stocks, The Morning Context reported.
 The public sector undertaking, on its own, reportedly accounts for 81.7% of the domestic institutional investment into five stocks from the Adani Group.

-An unidentified corporate advisor told the website that the government-owned life insurer has been majorly increasing its investments in Adani stocks without an explanation on the reasons for doing so.
+An unidentified corporate advisor told the website that the government-owned life insurer has been majorly increasing its investments in Adani stocks without an explanation.

 “LIC is increasing its investments in AEL [Adani Enterprises Limited] every quarter without any explanation on what they see as the value,” the advisor said.
 “As an insurance company, LIC’s equity investments have to be transparent in the interest of policyholders.
 In my mind, these investments in Adani stocks go against that principle.”